-While Gavin is hopping around the house, Think Tasmania is hopping around the state courtesy of some very talented photographers.
+While we’re hopping around the house on crutches, Think Tasmania can still be hopping around the state courtesy of some very talented photographers.
 We’ve been down to the Tasman Peninsula with Dan Fellow at the Port Arthur Convict Settlement; across to the west coast with David Lamplough at Strahan… and today we’re in Railton, the Town of Topiary thanks to debutante contributor Benita Bell.

 photos by Benita Bell

 Benita Bell lives in Railton, so a themed collection featuring the town of topiary seemed the perfect way to introduce her business, Daydream Photography.
 While starting close to home, there will be more of Benita’s Tasmanian photos from further afield to come soon.
 For instance, the woman of the hour will be on tour in the Tamar Valley tomorrow, with camera in hand.

 That’s quite convenient for us actually.
 We’ve scheduled an article designed to introduce a reader giveaway thanks to the Festivale committee, also Think Tasmania members.
 Benita will be taking photos of Royal Park in Launceston tomorrow, so we can entice visitors to the river-front venue for a New Years Eve bash.

 However, back to the topic at hand… the town of topiary!
 Michelle from Uncover Tasmania Guided Tours (yes, another valued member of Think Tasmania) introduced our readers to Railton back in May 2012.
 Michelle ate rabbit pies, drank boutique beer and shopped for craft, all in the name of research.
 What a gem!